Pre-General Availability Draft: 2017-10-17

-During replication, a slave server creates several logs that hold the binary log events relayed from the master to the slave, and to record information about the current status and location within the relay log.
+During replication, a slave server creates several logs that hold the binary log events relayed from the master to the slave, and record information about the current status and location within the relay log.
 There are three types of logs used in the process, listed here:

 The relay log consists of the events read from the binary log of the master and written by the slave I/O thread.
 Events in the relay log are executed on the slave as part of the SQL thread.

 The master info log contains status and current configuration information for the slave's connection to the master.
 This log holds information on the master host name, login credentials, and coordinates indicating how far the slave has read from the master's binary log.
+The master info log is written to the

 The relay log info log holds status information about the execution point within the slave's relay log.
+The relay log is written to the